Skip to main content

 • Chews: A variety of chews is essential for dental health.
 Offer cardboard, apple wood sticks, and other safe wood chews.

 • Foraging: Scatter their food around the cage instead of using a bowl to encourage natural foraging behaviors.
+You can also hide treats inside cardboard toys.

 Environment